 A 4 km resolution Pathfinder 5.2 (Casey et al., 2010) sea surface temperature database is maintained at the Bedford Institute of Oceanography.
-The Pathfinder dataset runs from November 1981 to December 2010; to provide data for 2011 and on, we used the Advanced Very High Resolution Radiometer (AVHRR) sea surface temperature data downloaded from the National Oceanic and Atmospheric Administration (NOAA) and European Organisation for the Exploration of Meteorological Satellites (EUMETSAT) satellites by the remote sensing group in the Ocean Research & Monitoring Section (ORMS).
-A least-square fit of Pathfinder and ORMS temperatures during the common time period for several regions led to a conversion equation SST(Pathfinder) = 0.989SST(ORMS)-0.02 with an r2=0.98.
-Using this regression, the ORMS data were converted to be consistent with the longer Pathfinder series.
+The Pathfinder dataset runs from November 1981 to December 2010; to provide data for 2011 and on, we used the 1-km resolution Advanced Very High Resolution Radiometer (AVHRR) sea surface temperature data downloaded from the National Oceanic and Atmospheric Administration (NOAA) and European Organisation for the Exploration of Meteorological Satellites (EUMETSAT) satellites by the remote sensing group in the Bedford Institute of Oceanography (BIO).
+A leastsquare fit of Pathfinder and BIO temperatures during the 1981-2010 period for several regions led to a conversion equation SST(Pathfinder) = 0.989SST(BIO)-0.02 with an $r^2=0.98$.
+Using this regression, the BIO data were converted to be consistent with the longer Pathfinder series.
 Anomalies were based on 1981-2010 averages.

 Annual anomalies were calculated from monthly averaged temperatures for eight subareas in the Scotian Shelf-Gulf of Maine region (Fig. 6, Table 3).
-The annual anomalies during 2014 ranged from +0.5°C (+0.4 SD) in Cabot Strait to +1.8°C (+1.5 SD) on Western Bank.
-All eight areas had positive anomalies; all but one was equal or greater than +0.7 SD.
-Over the lengths of the records all areas show increasing temperature trends, based on a linear least squares fit, corresponding to temperature changes from a lowest value 0.3°C/decade (Lurcher Shoals and Georges Bank) to a highest value of 0.6°C/decade (Western Bank).
+The annual anomalies during 2015 ranged from -0.5°C (-0.1 SD) in Cabot Strait to +1.1°C (+1.0 SD) on Central Scotian Shelf.
+Seven of the eight areas had positive anomalies; of those, five were equal or greater than +0.7 SD.
+Over the lengths of the records, all areas show increasing temperature trends, based on a linear least squares fit, corresponding to temperature changes from a lowest value 0.3°C/decade (Cabot Strait, Lurcher Shoals and Georges Bank) to a highest value of 0.5°C/decade (Central Scotian Shelf and Western Bank).
 A similar trend in SST from AVHRR measurements was found in the Gulf of St. Lawrence (Galbraith et al., 2012) and on the Newfoundland and Labrador Shelf (Colbourne et al. 2014).
-The large increase in the observed SST over this period has likely been enhanced by the cold period at the beginning of the AVHRR period and a rapid temperature increase from 2000 (Fig. 6).
+The large increase in the observed SST over this period has likely been enhanced by the cold period at the beginning of the AVHRR period (Fig. 2) and a rapid temperature increase from 1997 (Fig. 6).